HR-Business-Partner

 People partner

-People partners also ensure that employees and HR strategies support the company.
-However, in most cases, people partners focus more on supporting employees and creating a workplace culture that fosters productivity, worker retention, and positive workplace culture.
+People partners also guarantee that employees and HR strategies support the company.
+In addition, they play a key role in supporting associates at all levels of the organization.
+However, in most cases, people partners focus more on supporting employees and creating a workplace culture that increases productivity, worker retention, and positive workplace culture.

 Responsibilities and skills of a people partner